 Uveitis is a serious condition for which one must seek medical care.
 That said, in addition to following a treatment plan, lifestyle choices have a impact on overall health, not to mention eye health and vision.
 The goal is to keep inflammation and immune response under control.

 There are numerous versions of the “anti-inflammatory diet” out there.
-Most cut out added sugar, unhealthy fats, simple starches and grains, and limit red meat and dairy.
-Everyone need to find out what works for their specific body but cutting out “inflammatory foods” typically doesn’t hurt.
+Most cut out added sugar, unhealthy fats, simple starches, and grains, and limit red meat and dairy.
+Everyone needs to find out what works for their specific body but cutting out “inflammatory foods” typically doesn’t hurt.

 Instead of focusing on what not to eat while cutting the inflammatory foods, it’s often helpful to determine which foods to include in diet (i.e. food as medicine).

 - Dr. Weil Anti-Inflammatory Diet

 - The Anti-Inflammatory Diet: How to Reduce Inflammation Naturally

 The current daily recommendations for healthy eye nutrients, as suggested by the American Academy of Ophthalmology (AAO) to slow the progression of eye disease, are: